Tuned Compositional Feature Replays for Efficient Stream Learning: Related work

 \subsection{Image and feature replay}

-In replay methods, images or features from previous tasks are stored or generated and later shown to the model to prevent forgetting \cite{wu2019large,rebuffi2017icarl,aljundi2019gradient, chaudhry2018efficient, nguyen2017variational,lopez2017gradient,bang2021rainbow}.
+In replay methods, images or features from previous tasks are stored and later retrieved or re-generated to be shown to the model to prevent forgetting \cite{wu2019large,rebuffi2017icarl,aljundi2019gradient, chaudhry2018efficient, nguyen2017variational,lopez2017gradient,bang2021rainbow}.
 Replay can be highly effective, but comes with some caveats.
-Relying on limited sets of replay images can lead to overfitting.
-Storing a large number of raw images for replay is also highly memory-intensive.
-To limit memory requirements, generative replay systems complement new tasks with ``pseudo-data'' that resemble previously encountered data and that are produced by a generative model ~\cite{shin2017continual,robins1995catastrophic,liu2020mnemonics,atkinson2018pseudo,liu2020generative,shen2021generative,van2021class}.
+Relying on replaying limited sets of stored examples can lead to overfitting.
+Storing a large number of raw images for replay is memory-intensive.
+To limit memory requirements, generative replay systems combine data from new tasks with synthetic data produced by generative models to resemble previously encountered stimuli ~\cite{shin2017continual,robins1995catastrophic,liu2020mnemonics,atkinson2018pseudo,liu2020generative,shen2021generative,van2021class}.
 However, the generative models needed to create adequate synthetic data remain large, memory-intensive, and difficult to train \cite{wen2018few}.